fgmacedo/python-statemachine/docs/transitions.md

 A transition can define {ref}`actions` that will be executed whenever that transition is executed.

+Transitions can be filtered with {ref}`guards` allowing you to add conditions when a transition may be executed.

 An action associated with an event (before, on, after), will be assigned to all transitions bounded that uses the event as trigger.
 ```